 CHARACTER COUNTS! was established to promote and teach the Six Pillars of Character.
 It is today the most widely implemented approach to character education, reaching millions of youth through thousands of affiliated schools, agencies and organizations.

 The Joseph & Edna Josephson Institute of Ethics — a nonprofit and nonpartisan teaching organization based in Los Angeles, California — established CHARACTER COUNTS! and organized its Coalition in 1993.
 Many of the country’s leading educational and youth-serving institutions belong to the Coalition, including the YMCA, 4-H, Little League, Boys & Girls Clubs, the NEA and the National Association of Secondary School Principals.
 The Coalition is guided by an independent, volunteer Leadership Council.
 Its chairperson is Ron Kinnamon, former assistant national executive director of the YMCA.
-Michael Josephson, founder of the Institute and the Coalition, serves as president of both without salary.
+Michael Josephson, founder of the Institute and CHARACTER COUNTS!, serves as president of both.

 Both Democratic and Republican White Houses have proclaimed CHARACTER COUNTS!
 Week the third week of October.
 A bipartisan group of U.S. Senators maintains the Congressional CHARACTER COUNTS!
 Working Group.
 And countless mayors and governors have endorsed CHARACTER COUNTS! and its local activities.

-Anyone can be a community advocate for character education and can be a good role model, but membership in the Coalition entails specific commitments.
+Anyone can be a community advocate for character education and can be a good role model, but membership entails specific commitments.
 As an alliance of hundreds of organizations, CHARACTER COUNTS! serves as a clearinghouse of programs and publications in the field of values education.
-Members of the Coalition benefit from this vast resource, as well as from networking opportunities at periodic conferences.
+Members benefit from this vast resource, as well as from networking opportunities at periodic conferences.
 More on membership »